OmarWaleed41/Launch/README.md

 * Some Creativity

 But jokes aside, you want to make your normal widget(webpage) and just add 2 things that you'll find inside the clock and weather widget that came with the app, the draglayer div and drag.js as the first things in the page

+As of now i still didn't add the feature like adding a button however im working on it, for now just take your files, put them in the widget folder and add it to the `widget.json` and voila